Brazil high court confirms annulment of Lula graft convictions - RFI

 The cases felled him just as he was gearing up to seek a new presidential term, in elections Bolsonaro ultimately won.

-Lula maintains he is innocent and that the case against him was a conspiracy to sideline him politically.
+Lula has always maintained he is innocent and that the cases against him were a conspiracy to sideline him politically.

+After Fachin's initial ruling annulling his convictions, he came out swinging at Bolsonaro, attacking the president's "imbecile" handling of the coronavirus pandemic, which has claimed 365,000 lives in Brazil -- the world's second-highest death toll.

+"Don't be scared of me.
+They say I'm a radical because I want to get to the root of this country's problems," he said in his comeback press conference, which analysts called a campaign speech in all but name.

+Prosecutors had asked the Supreme Court to at a minimum reinstate the two convictions, arguing they were legally sound and that Lula was "named as the ringleader" of the Petrobras scheme -- an accusation they have struggled to pin on him in court.

+Lula spent 18 months in jail before being freed in 2019 pending appeal.

-The full Supreme Court is also due to rule on prosecutors' appeal of a decision that found Judge Sergio Moro was biased in convicting Lula.
+The full Supreme Court is also due to rule on prosecutors' appeal of a decision that found the lead Car Wash judge, Sergio Moro, was biased in convicting Lula.

 They set deliberations on that case for next Thursday.